kderme/gsoc/blog/report.md

 and it is now fixed.
 https://github.com/advancedtelematic/quickcheck-state-machine/pull/319 (Stevan did this pr and I reviewed it).

-I also came up with a shrining optimization which can be used pretty well in q-s-m and I believe it can significantly reduce shrinking time which is a big bottleneck.
+I also came up with a shrinking optimization which can be used pretty well in q-s-m and I believe it can significantly reduce shrinking time which is a big bottleneck.
 I explain it in many details here https://github.com/advancedtelematic/quickcheck-state-machine/issues/321 I have also implemented it in this branch https://github.com/advancedtelematic/quickcheck-state-machine/tree/quick-shrink-monadic
 It's a bit experimented, so I haven't opened a pr yet.
-The implementation touched many internal structures of QuickCheck which are not meant to be used (although fotunately QuickCheck exports them, so implementing this idea in q-s-m does not require any changes from QuickCheck).
+The implementation touched many internal structures of QuickCheck which are not meant to be used (although fortunately QuickCheck exports them, so implementing this idea in q-s-m does not require any changes from QuickCheck).
 However, since the idea could have many other use cases (not only related to q-s-m) I also asked the opinion from people of QuickCheck: https://github.com/nick8325/quickcheck/issues/263

 A small release issue I found while using this library